maxlund7/1000-Final-Project/code_sample.md

    </body>
 </html>
 ```
- ## This is a sample of code from python
+ ## This is a sample of code from python (This code make a star shape plus an "M")
 ```html
 import turtle